PHI-LABS-INC/verifier-template/README.md

 - `BASESCAN_API_KEY`: Your Basescan API key for accessing the Basescan API
 - `SIGNER_PRIVATE_KEY`: Private key used for signing the verification results

+## API Endpoints (Vercel Functions)

+This project is designed to be deployed as serverless functions using Vercel Functions.
+Each file in the api directory corresponds to a serverless function:

+/api/balance-of-eth-base: Checks the balance of a given address /api/create-tx-base: Verifies the transaction history of a given address

+Both endpoints return a JSON response with the verification result and a signature.

+Please also setup environment values to your vercel.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.